mhumza37dev/deep-search-agent/README.md

 - **Jensen Huang**: NVIDIA CEO with semiconductor industry connections
 - **Sam Altman**: OpenAI CEO with venture capital and startup connections

-## 🚨 Important Notes

-- **API Keys**: Ensure all required API keys are properly configured in the `.env` file
-- **Rate Limits**: Be mindful of API rate limits for Azure OpenAI and Tavily
-- **Costs**: Monitor usage as LLM API calls can incur significant costs
-- **Compliance**: Ensure research activities comply with applicable laws and regulations

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is part of an assessment and is intended for evaluation purposes.

----

 **Built with**: Python 3.10+, LangGraph, FastAPI, Azure OpenAI, Tavily API